jonsim/acquisition-daemon/README.md

 This has been written using POSIX system calls, but all of these have a Windows equivalent and it would be relatively straight forward to port.

+Connections are processed on separate handler threads.
+Release v1.0 contains a non-pthreaded example which processed connections sequentially.

 The current implementation uses a simple text protocol over TCP sockets for IPC between client and daemon, but this could just as easily be implemented with named pipes or Google's [Protocol Buffers](https://github.com/protocolbuffers/protobuf).